Woman entrepreneur over 50 having authentic sales conversation in coffee shop setting demonstrating genuine relationship-building approach to business

 Have a clear process for getting started.
 Explain next steps.
 Remove unnecessary friction.
 Send them everything they need to make an informed decision.

 You don't need artificial urgency or limited-time offers.
-You just need to make it simple for people who want to work with you to actually do it.
+You need to make it simple for people who want to work with you to do it.

 Want to learn more about building a business around your authentic strengths?
 Check out my free Business Essentials: A Strategic Guide for Women Over 50 at https://robynbennett.co/guide.